mikael-lehmuskoski/fs20project/README.md

 * React
   * The frontend uses the React-framework for rendering UI elements
 * Axios
-  * Axios is used to execute
+  * Axios is used to execute communications between the client and the server
   * GQL is used to define the desired content
 * React Redux
   * Redux is used for internal routing